 - 1 loaf Cuban bread

 - 6 slices swiss cheese

 - 2 Tb butter melted

-- Combine orange juice, lime juice, brown sugar, and chili powder in a small saucepan and simmer for about 10 minutes over medium heat until it begins to reduce and thicken slightly.
+- To make the mojo sauce, combine orange juice, lime juice, sugar, and chili powder in a small saucepan and simmer for about 10 minutes over medium heat until it begins to reduce and thicken slightly.